Towards Functional Correctness of Large Code Models with Selective Generation: Problem

 \section{Problem}

-We consider a learning problem in code generation and see Appendix \ref{sec:extended_preliminary} for its preliminary.
-In particular, we learn a code generator to control code hallucination in the perspective of \emph{functional correctness} where the generator abstains from answering if it is not certain on the correctness of the generated code.
-Let $\mathcal{W}$ be a set of tokens, $\Ws^* \coloneqq \cup_{i=0}^\infty \Ws^i$, $\Xs \coloneqq \Ws^*$ be a set of input prompts for a code generator, $\Ys \coloneqq \Ws^*$ be a set of code snippets, $\Ds$ be a distribution that depends on prompt and code pairs $\Xs \times \Ys$ along with other random sources, and $G: \Xs \to \Ys$ be a code generator.
+We consider a learning problem in code generation.
+In particular, we learn a code generator to control code hallucination from the perspective of \emph{functional correctness} where the generator abstains from answering if it is not certain on the correctness of the generated code.
+Let $\mathcal{W}$ be a set of tokens, $\Ws^* \coloneqq \cup_{i=0}^\infty \Ws^i$, $\Xs \coloneqq \Ws^*$ be a set of input prompts (\eg problem descriptions) for a code generator, $\Ys \coloneqq \Ws^*$ be a set of code snippets, $\Ds$ be a distribution that depends on prompt and code pairs $\Xs \times \Ys$ along with other random sources, and $G: \Xs \to \Ys$ be a code generator.

 To control the hallucination rate of a code generator $G$, we consider the following selective generator $\Sh: \Xs \to \Ys \cup \{\texttt{IDK}\}$ \citep{geifman2017selective,lee2024selective}: $ \Sh(\x) \coloneqq , $ where \texttt{IDK} is a short-hand for ``I don't know'' and $\sh: \Xs \to \{0, 1\}$ is a selection function.
 Here, we consider a setup that the target code generator $G$ is given and we learn a selection function $\sh$.